6 Email Examples to Thank Year-End Donors

 Effective thank you messages are an opportunity to let your supporters know you appreciate them, show them how their charitable contributions will be put to use, and further communicate your brand and mission.
 The end of the year is also the perfect time to reflect on what they were able to help you accomplish throughout the year and how donations will allow you to meet your goals for the coming year.

 Below, we cover six approaches to year-end thank you emails paired with real-world examples to inspire how you’ll add a personal touch to your end-of-year appreciation.

 1. Highlight the Impact of Small Donations

+You may already know that even small donations can make a big impact, but have you expressed that to your supporters?
 Let your donors know that no matter the size of their gift, they are making a difference.
-Even if a donor gives just $5, that could be the start of a lifelong relationship with your organization.
+Even if a donor gives just $5, that could be the start of a lifelong relationship with your nonprofit organization.
 They may choose to become a recurring donor, volunteer at one of your events, or encourage their network to donate.
-By elevating the power of small donations in your year-end thank you email, you help cultivate that potential relationship.
+By elevating the power of small donations in your year-end thank you email, you help cultivate that potential donor relationship.